ad unit placeholder ad unit placeholder ad unit placeholder

 • Running your own online store – indicating to an employer that you have an entrepreneurial spirit

-• Music – if you play a musical instrument, or even produce or write your own music it shows that you are a keen learner and committed to practicing
+• Music – if you play a musical instrument or produce your own music, it shows that you are a keen and committed learner

-• Reading – shows intelligence, focus and concentration skills as well as better writing skills.
-Make sure you explain to the employer what you like to read.
+• Reading – shows intelligence, focus, and concentration skills as well as better writing skills

 • DIY – this demonstrates that you are hands-on and likely to be efficient in getting jobs done